arcruz0/quarto-compact/README.md

 quarto add arcruz0/quarto-compact
 ```

-Next, simply use the "compact-pdf" format instead of "pdf" in your Quarto documents.
+Next, simply use the `compact-pdf` format instead of `pdf` in your Quarto documents.
 For example:

 ``` yaml
 ---